DLR-RM/RAFCON/doc/configuration.rst

     locked the whole time and a 'Reload' buttons reloads the saved file into RAFCON.
     If False, it is recommended to close the externally opend script.py everytime you are done editing.

+SEMANTIC_DATA_MODE
+  | Default: ``False``
+  | If True, RAFCON gives the semantic data editor of each state more vertical space.
+    The vertical space is taken from the port/connection widget.
+This is especially useful, when working with semantic data.

+SHOW_PATH_NAMES_IN_EXECUTION_HISTORY
+  | Default: ``False``
+  | If True, RAFCON shows the state paths next to the state names in each execution history entry.

 SHORTCUTS
   | Type: dict